afroisalreadyinu/practical-ansible-intro/readme.md

 ### VM

 The easiest way to create and manage VMs locally is using Vagrant.
-[Install it](https://www.vagrantup.com/) and start the default Ubuntu machine with `vagrant init hashicorp/precise32`.
+[Install it](https://www.vagrantup.com/) and start a VM loaded with Ubuntu 14 by running the command `vagrant init sincerely/trusty64`.
 SSH into it with `vagrant ssh`, do an `ls` to make sure everything is working.
 All right, that was the easy part.
 Now you have to copy your actual SSH key into this VM.
 Assuming that the key you want to copy is in `/Path/to/your/id_rsa.pub`, run the following command:

     scp -P 2222  /Path/to/your/id_rsa.pub vagrant@127.0.0.1:/tmp